 The CGIA General Membership Meeting is a semi-annual forum for discussion between industry and its suppliers.
 CGIA offers suppliers, engineering/design firms, contractors and related industry partners the opportunity to connect with other CGIA member companies and training partners through various trade shows and expos.
 CGIA also offers members several options for committee participation to develop a further involvement with CGIA.

-• Organizing CGIA Best Practices Forums to allow member companies to share safety, human resources, maintenance, productivity practices and discuss other key issues
+• Organizing CGIA Best Practices Forums to allow member companies to share safety, human resources, maintenance, or productivity practices as well as discuss other key issues

 Using member company input, CGIA provides multiple forums throughout the year where members discuss the most important topics surrounding our industry today.
 Each CGIA Best Practices Forum is hosted by a different member company, giving members the opportunity to tour each other’s facilities.
 Past topics for CGIA Best Practices Forums have included Behavior Based Safety, Fall Protection & Line Break Safety Procedures, Maintenance Skill Sets, and Attracting & Retaining Employees.